-The proposed zone change from R3-1 and RA-1 to (T)(Q) RD1.5-1 creates a more uniform type of development that is at a density between the Low Residential and Medium Land Use designation.
-Immediately east of the subject site is an existing 3-story, 75-unit senior housing development with surface parking that was approved in the early 1980s by Zone Variance (ZA-1981-362-ZV).
+The proposed zone change from R3-1 and RA-1 to (T)(Q) RD1.5-1 and a Zone Change from the existing R3-1 to (T)(Q)R3-1 creates a more uniform type of development that is at a density between the Low Residential and Medium Land Use designation.
+Immediately north east of the subject site is an existing 3-story, 75-unit senior housing development with surface parking that was approved in the early 1980s by Zone Variance (ZA-1981-362-ZV).

 Public necessity requires that housing be provided for all segments of the population in diverse locations.
 Further, said housing must be affordable to the maximum extent possible and provided in such a manner as to protect adjacent projects from adverse impact.
-The proposed project is beneficial in terms of public necessity in that it offers desirable market-rate, residential units, providing a new, high quality, for-sale dwelling option that is currently unavailable in the local community.
+The proposed project is beneficial in terms of public necessity in that it offers a mix of both desirable market-rate, residential units, providing a new, high quality, for-sale dwelling option that is currently unavailable in the local community and rental units from the proposed apartment building.
 The granting of a General Plan Amendment as proposed with a zone change will permit development of this type in a manner that addresses the public necessity for housing in this area.
 These homeownerships will come with usable open space amenities, and transit accessibility that helps to serve and support local businesses.

-The proposed project replaces outdated buildings on a site that has been neglected and under served for a number of years, with a new townhome style housing product currently unavailable at this time.
-The proposed project follows good planning principles by offering a density transition between the single-family dwellings to the south and west of the project site from the senior citizen housing and more intensive uses fronting Sepulveda Boulevard.
-The project further follows good planning principles by scaling back the height to under 42 feet where the zoning code permits a maximum height of 45 feet.
+The proposed project replaces outdated buildings on a site that has been neglected and under served for a number of years, with a new townhome style housing product over the "L" shaped portion of the site currently unavailable at this time.
+The proposed project follows good planning principles by offering a density transition between the single-family dwellings to the south and west of the project site from the senior citizen housing to the north, and more intensive uses fronting Sepulveda Boulevard to the east.
+The project further follows good planning principles by scaling back the height to under 42 feet 36 feet for the condominium development, and 45-feet for the apartment building where the higher surrounding density exists and where the zoning code permits a maximum height of 45 feet.